The Lead Marathon

 Scoring leads will help you put the right information in front of prospects at all points of the sales funnel.
 Assigning numbers to leads that put them in different nurturing campaigns allows you to present them with the best information for their current stage in the buying process.
 This also gives your salespeople the opportunity to follow up with buyers when they are most likely to make a purchase.

 Are You Accurately Tracking All Stages of the Lead Lifecycle?

 It’s always beneficial to keep a log of your workouts to see how far you’ve come from beginning your training to the day before the race.
 In the end, you’re able to prove your hard work was worth it by seeing your PR time or weight loss.
 You can also adopt this mentality to see ROI for all of your sales and marketing efforts.

 Customer Relationship Management (CRM) software provides full visibility into each stage of the lead lifecycle.
 Programs like Salesforce and Hubspot track each step of the buying process, from contact to contract, letting you see just how effective each campaign was in moving prospects through the middle of the funnel and providing the revenue generated from the money you spent.

 Are you ready to take on the Lead Marathon but still feel like you need a personal trainer?
 Let’s Talk!

-Want more sales tips & tricks?
-Subscribe to Concept’s blog for information and insight on increasing revenue!
+Subscribe to the Concept Connection for information and insight on increasing revenue!

 Share with your team!